 Toulouse, besides being charming, simple to travel and aesthetically stunning; is no doubt the liveliest and most thrilling city in the south west region of France.
 Toulouse, La Ville Rose or “The Pink City”, hosts many buildings made out of red terracotta which glow beautifully when the sun sets; it is also a friendly, warm, and dynamic city with almost 500,000 inhabitants.
 La Ville Rose is surrounded by some of the best scenery France has to offer.

-The historic centre has a feel of Florence or Siena about it, whilst the Airbus industry gives it an international feel; Toulouse is the centre of the European aerospace industry, with the headquarters of Airbus, the Galileo positioning system, and the Aerospace Valley.
+The historic center has a feel of Florence or Siena about it, whilst the Airbus industry gives it an international feel; Toulouse is the center of the European aerospace industry, with the headquarters of Airbus, the Galileo positioning system, and the Aerospace Valley.

 In some of the more boisterous restaurants, you can find yourself sharing trestle tables with students (there are over 100,000 of them in Toulouse) and aerospace engineers!
 Its world renowned university is one of the oldest in Europe (founded in 1229) and the fourth-largest university campus of France with more than 103,000 students.